Saurabhvsharma/ypg2yui3/README.md

 ### Getting access to parts of a webpage

+        CSS selectors work the way you expect but save those refernences!

 _YUI3_ like recent [DOM][] API improvements and _jQuery_ lets you use [CSS][] selectors to access parts of the webpage you want to interact with.
 This typically is by indentifing an element via an _id_ or _class_ attribute.
 You may also use CSS psuedo classes and element relationships to target a specific element in the